beeb/beeb-li/src/lib/posts/introducing-swpui.md

 Unfortunately, these did not check all the boxes I had in my wish list:

-- immediate feedback: I want my search query to give me matches immediately, so I can adjust it if the matches are poor.
+- immediate feedback: I want my search query to give me matches immediately, so I can adjust it if the results are poor.
-  This is one of the reasons I really like `helix` and `nvim` never clicked. `helix` works on a select-then-act model, where you first create a selection with a key or regex search, then operate on that selection (delete, change, copy, etc.).
+  This is one of the reasons I really like `helix` while `nvim` never clicked. `helix` works on a select-then-act model, where you first create a selection with a key or regex search, then operate on that selection (delete, change, copy, etc.).
 This is very intuitive because you have immediate feedback for your selection and can correct if you messed up.
 - support for case-aware replacement: sometimes, the "rename" function of your best LSP is not enough to cover a large codebase refactor that requires much renaming.
 That's if your LSP even supports that feature and implements it correctly, which is not a given.
-Having a way to adapt the replacement text's case based on the match's case is something that I've rarely seen and makes renaming things easier.
+Having a way to adapt the replacement text's case based on the match's case is something that I've rarely seen done and makes larger renaming refactors easier.
 - support for capture groups: I want to be able to refer to some part of the matched term into the replacement.
 - a familiar UI with a search field, a replacement text box, a list of files, and preview.
 - easy-to-learn key bindings with an always-shown cheat sheet.